 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Renin is an enzyme made by special cells in your kidneys.
+Renin is an enzyme that special cells in your kidneys make and release.
 It’s part of the renin-angiotensin-aldosterone system — a chain reaction designed to regulate your blood pressure.
-Specifically, renin controls the production of aldosterone, a hormone made by your adrenal glands.
+Specifically, renin controls the production of aldosterone, a hormone your adrenal glands make.

 Advertisement